Hans Olson: Music career

 In 1988, Olson helped to establish and organize the Phoenix Blues Society.

 In 1990, Olson sang the opening and closing theme for the Burt Reynold's television series, Evening Shade.

 In 1991, he helped establish the Arizona Green Party.

 In 1992, he toured as Michelle Shocked's opening act, and headlined a 40 day European tour, performing in France, Germany and Austria.
 Phoenix radio station, KZON, used his song "You Wish" to launch its programming.

 In 1993, he performed at the Peer Rhythm and Blues Festival in Belgium along with Albert Collins, Delbert McClinton, The Five Blind Boys of Alabama, CJ Chenier, and The Jeff Healey Band.
 He also performed at the Free Wheels Festival in France.
 He won "Best Solo Act" of the year at the Arizona Entertainment Awards show.
 He also won "Best Solo Act" of the year in the Phoenix New Times Weekly, reader's choice awards.
 Several of his songs were played on the Time Warner mini-series "The Wild West."

 In 1995, Olson helped create the Arizona Blues Hall of Fame.

 In 2000, he created the Sun Club Records label.

 In 2002, he helped found the Arizona Music and Entertainment Hall of Fame.

-In 2006, Olson signed with Fervor Records and has produced three full length albums and a music video for the label.
+In 2006, Olson signed with Fervor Records and has produced three full-length albums and a music video for the label.
 Fervor also controls a vast majority of the Hans Olson back catalog.

 Legacy

 Olson continues to perform and owns a recording studio in Arizona.
 His music has been placed in various TV shows, films, advertisements, and soundtracks for motion pictures.

 Olson's music has been released on many different record labels, including Virgin Records in Europe, Fervor Records in Phoenix, Arizona, and his own label, Sun Club Records.

+In 2025 Hans released his autobiography book “Arizona Troubadour”.
+It’s available on Amazon.